sketchplugins/plugin-directory/README.md

 - [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
 - [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.
-- [Artboardzoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
-- [Clipboard to Tilled Fill](https://github.com/midiway/Clipboard2TilledFill), by midiway: Allows you to copy a image file from Finder (PNG, JPG) and set it as tilled fill of selected shape(s).
-- [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
-Leaf arrangement pattern in a sunflower, for example.